 For the purpose of this Title, the following definitions shall apply.
 Words used in the singular shall include the plural, and the plural shall include the singular; words used in the present tense shall include the future tense.
 The word "shall" is mandatory and not discretionary.
 The word "may" is permissive.
 Words not defined in this Section shall be construed to have the meaning given by common and ordinary use as defined in the latest edition of Webster's Dictionary.

+APPLICANT means a person applying for a construction stormwater permit

 AS BUILT PLANS means drawings depicting conditions as actually constructed.

-BEST MANAGEMENT PRACTICES or BMPS are physical, structural, and/or managerial practices that, when used singly or in combination, prevent or reduce pollution of water, that have been approved by the City and that have been incorporated by reference into this Title as if fully set out therein.
-For purposes of this Title, the relevant BMP’s are more particularly defined in the current copy of the Payson City Development Guidelines.
+BEST MANAGEMENT PRACTICES (BMPs) means methods, measure, or practices consistent with the Federal Clean Water Act and applicable federal regulations.
+The City shall maintain and publish a list of preferred BMPs on its official website.

+CONSTRUCTION STORMWATER PERMIT means a permit required for construction activity distiurbing one acre or more, or part of a common plan.

 CHANNEL means a natural or artificial watercourse with a definite bed and banks that conducts flowing water continuously or periodically.